unitaryfund/mitiq/.github/ISSUE_TEMPLATE/feature_proposal.md

 ---
 ## Pre-Request Checklist

-- [ ] I checked to make sure that this feature has not already been requested
+- [ ] I checked other issues on Mitiq to make sure that this feature has not already been requested
 - [ ] I or my organization would be willing to help implement and/or test this.
 - [ ] This is **not** a breaking change to Mitiq.